poly-singh/electron-python/README.md

 `````

-Running into errors after trying to updated the Node version to 8.2.1
+After successfully updating the node version 8.2.1 , packaged the application successfully